-When creating a project in maestro^{}, it is possible to associate the project with a so-called "master" project which oversees the newly created project.
+When creating a project in maestro, it is possible to associate the project with a so-called "master" project which oversees the newly created project.
 A master project is, therefore, a project in itself, to which other projects are attached which then become sub-projects.

 Based on the nature of the company, the master projects' and sub-projects' nature may vary.
 For example, in the case of a mall construction, the following sub-projects could be created: preparation of the site and excavation, parking, infrastructure, roofing, etc. These sub-projects would therefore form cost centers; they would be linked to the master project, the construction of the mall.
 Based on the needs of the company responsible for this construction project, global costs could be redistributed to each sub-project or attributed to the master project, so only development costs would appear in the subprojects.
-Another master project.
+Another master project example could be the construction of an office tower; each floor of the building would become a sub-project.
 Since it is possible to create multiple sub-project levels, each unit of the floor could constitute the sub-project of a sub-project.
 Finally, it would even be possible, in maestro, to manage the ground floor differently than all other floors, because of its commercial potential.